 Notice that the column name in the DataFrame is 0 because we have not provided any name yet.
 Also, pay attention to using the alias to call the Pandas constructor.

-Creating a DataFrame from the JSON Dictionary
+Pandas DataFrame from JSON

-We are going to define a dictionary in Python that will contain multiple lists.
+To illustrate how to convert JSON to Pandas DataFrame, we are going to define a dictionary in Python that will contain multiple lists.
 The lists will also have a key associated with them.
 Further, this key will be converted into the column name.

 We have created a dictionary object and provided the lists of students, subjects, and marks within it.
 These names get converted into column names.
 The values in the lists get converted into rows in the DataFrame.